shtoneyan/Basset/README.md

 [DR Kelley, YA Reshef, M Bileschi, D Belanger, CY McLean, J Snoek.
 Sequential regulatory activity prediction across chromosomes with convolutional neural networks.
 Genome Research 28 (5), 739-750](https://genome.cshlp.org/content/28/5/739.short)

-Which has an associated [repo where continued development on this toolkit now occurs.](https://github.com/calico/basenji)
+Which has an associated [repo where continued development on this toolkit now occurs.](https://github.com/calico/basenji) You can now run Basset-style peak prediction using Basenji, and I recommend using that software because I can better support it.
+[See here.](https://github.com/calico/basenji/manuscripts/basset).

 ---------------------------------------------------------------------------------------------------
 ### Installation